- Communist writer and poet (1905-1987)

-According to Max Friedman, a former undercover member of several Communist-controlled “anti-war” groups, Davis testified in 1956 before the Senate Internal Security Subcommittee (which was investigating “the scope of Soviet activity in the United States”) and invoked his Fifth Amendment right when asked about his Communist Party membership.
+On December 5, 1956, Davis appeared in executive session before a U.S. Senate Subcommittee investigation of “the scope of Soviet activity in the United States,” and invoked his Fifth Amendment right when asked about his Communist Party membership.

 According to the FBI, Davis in 1957 “championed the policies of Soviet Russia.”